mandar-damle/HDM-documentation/pages/01.HDM Documentation/06.vcd/80.Troubleshooting Guide/default.md

 4. Register HDM plugin again with the same vCenter from where it was deleted.

-###### **Network configuration issues for On-Cloud deployment **
+###### **Network configuration issues for on-cloud deployment **

-In case, On-Cloud VMware Cloud Director is configured on different networks and resolved through different DNS settings.
-In this case On-Cloud VMware Cloud Director will get added if correct DNS is set during Add Cloud, but ESXi resolution will fail resulting in Cold and Warm migration Failure.
+In case, on-cloud VMware Cloud Director is configured on different networks and resolved through different DNS settings.
+In this case on-cloud VMware Cloud Director will get added if correct DNS is set during Add Cloud, but ESXi resolution will fail resulting in Cold and Warm migration Failure.

-Similarly, “Add Cloud” may fail if On-Cloud VMware Cloud Director has been configured with FQDN and DNS to resolve vCenter is incorrect or is not provided during the operation.
+Similarly, “Add Cloud” may fail if on-cloud VMware Cloud Director has been configured with FQDN and DNS to resolve vCenter is incorrect or is not provided during the operation.

 **Resolution: ** Customers should add rules in their Network to forward resolution of these FQDN to the correct DNS, whether it is for the vCenter or ESXi.